themeplugs/cuteanimalplanet/README.md

 3. Make sure you have Menus with the following slugs:
    -  `primary` - Thats the top menu
    -  `extended` - That is the menu that opens on the right side as drawer
-   -  `social-links-menu` - For the Social menu in the footer and in the expanded drawer
       -  For the social Icons you need to adjust `SocialMenu.js`.
 There is a `SocialIcon` function that parses svgs depending on the Link label
 4. Rename `.env.example` file to `.env` and edit it with your domain variables.